About Apostrophes

 a week’s vacation (vacation of a week)

-If you don’t have an “of” expression or a contraction, DON’T use an apostrophe:
+If you don’t have an “of” idea or a contraction, DON’T use an apostrophe:

 The Johnsons sent me a birthday card.
 CORRECT